cdapio/cdap/cdap-docs/included-applications/source/etl/plugins/realtimesources/kafka.rst

 **kafka.topic:** Topic of the messages.

 **kafka.zookeeper:** The connect string location of ZooKeeper.
-Either this or the list of brokers is required.
+Either that or the list of brokers is required.

 **kafka.brokers:** Comma-separated list of Kafka brokers.
-Either this or the ZooKeeper connect string location is required.
+Either that or the ZooKeeper quorum is required.

 **kafka.initial.offset:** The initial offset for the partition.
 Offset values -2L and -1L have special meanings in Kafka.
 Default value is ``'kafka.api.OffsetRequest.EarliestTime'``